 I.P.C. welcomes suggestions from U.N.C.G. faculty and staff about new collaborations with appropriately accredited international universities.
 Key potential pursuits in our standard agreements often include student, academic and administrative staff exchanges, joint research activities, and exchanges of academic material.
-If you have connections to an international university (either as an alumnus or through faculty research collaboration), please contact Dr. Penelope Pynes at email@example.com to discuss a potential mutually beneficial partnership for our institutions.
+If you have connections to an international university (either as an alumnus or through faculty research collaboration), please contact Dr. Maria Anastasiou at firstname.lastname@example.org to discuss a potential mutually beneficial partnership for our institutions.

 Here is what the process of creating a new international partnership typically looks like:

 - Universities agree to develop a Memorandum of Understanding (M.O.U.).
 I.P.C. works with partner school to develop official M.O.U. language.
 Heavily modified M.O.Us may undergo additional review by legal counsel at either U.N.C.G. or the partner school.

 If desired, the universities may then negotiate a student exchange agreement.
 This process may take several months (at minimum) and typically unfolds after thorough vetting, reciprocal site visits, and the creation of an agreement.
 Vetting includes, but is not limited to, an exploration of academic fit, student support services, housing and meal options, health, safety and security, onsite orientation details, cultural immersion, internship and service learning opportunities.
 Both parties then proceed to create and sign an agreement regarding the following key components:

 - Duration of exchanges

 - Number of students to be exchanged

 - Student eligibility